Modeling Edge-Specific Node Features through Co-Representation Neural Hypergraph Diffusion: Experiments

-\textbf{Datasets.} We conduct experiments on ten ENC datasets, with detailed descriptions and statistics provided in Appendix~\ref{app:details_of_the_datasets}.
-These datasets include all six datasets in \citep{choe2023classification}, which are Email (\texttt{Email-Enron} and \texttt{Email-Eu}), StackOverflow (\texttt{Stack-Biology} and \texttt{Stack-Physics}), and Co-authorship networks (\texttt{Coauth-DBLP} and \texttt{Coauth-AMiner}).
-Notably, \texttt{Email-Enron} and \texttt{Email-Eu} have relatively large node degrees, while \texttt{Email-Enron} has relatively large edge degrees as well.
-Additionally, as real-world hypergraph structures typically contain noise \citep{cai2022hypergraph}, to examine the model performance on such scenarios, four newly introduced datasets (\texttt{Cora-Outsider}, \texttt{DBLP-Outsider}, \texttt{Citeseer-Outsider}, and \texttt{Pubmed-Outsider}) are derived by transforming the outsider identification problem \citep{zhang2020hyper} into the ENC problem.
+\textbf{Datasets.} We conduct experiments on ten ENC datasets.
+These datasets include all six datasets in \citep{choe2023classification}, which are Email (Email-Enron and Email-Eu), StackOverflow (Stack-Biology and Stack-Physics), and Co-authorship networks (Coauth-DBLP and Coauth-AMiner).
+Notably, Email-Enron and Email-Eu have relatively large node degrees, while Email-Enron has relatively large edge degrees as well.
+Additionally, as real-world hypergraph structures typically contain more noise \citep{cai2022hypergraph} than benchmark datasets, we construct four new datasets (Cora-Outsider, DBLP-Outsider, Citeseer-Outsider, and Pubmed-Outsider) by transforming the outsider identification task \citep{zhang2020hyper} into the ENC task.
 In these datasets, we randomly replace half of the nodes in each edge with other nodes, and the task is to predict whether each node belongs to the corresponding edge.